 Looking for a new doctor can be a little overwhelming.
 Wouldn’t it be nice to really get to know a little bit about the person you’re going to trust for you and your family’s healthcare?
 We recently spent some time talking with Shannon Banks, MD, the newest member of LeBauer HealthCare’s growing primary care team.
-Dr. Banks is now serving adult and pediatric patients at the Brassfield office in Greensboro, N.C., one of the eight convenient LeBauer HealthCare locations in the Triad.
+Dr. Banks is now serving adult and pediatric patients at the Brassfield office in Greensboro, N.C., one of the nine convenient LeBauer HealthCare locations in the Triad.

 Dr. Banks is new to the LeBauer Brassfield office, but no stranger to Greensboro—she holds undergraduate and graduate degrees from North Carolina A&T State University.
 A native of Goldsboro, N.C., Dr. Banks chose The Brody School of Medicine at East Carolina University for medical school.
 She also completed her residency at Vidant Medical Center and The Brody School of Medicine at ECU.
 Dr. Banks is certified by the American Board of Family Medicine, and a member of the American Academy of Family Physicians.